 By California law, Tier II candidates must complete the credential within five years of beginning their first administrative position.
 Doctoral students are permitted eight years from the date of initial enrollment to complete all requirements for the Ed.D. degree.
-Extensions beyond the eight-year limit may be granted at the discretion of the director of the Ed.D.
-Program and the dean of the School of Education and Behavioral Studies.
+Extensions beyond the eight-year limit may be granted at the discretion of the director of the Ed.D. program and the dean of the School of Education and Behavioral Studies.
 Students needing an extension due to unusual circumstances must make their request in writing, stating the reasons for the extension and the expected date of degree completion.
-The maximum time extension that may be granted is two additional years.